-Chlamydia is the most commonly reported bacterial sexually transmitted infection (STI) in North America, affecting both men and women, although women report the disease more often than men.
+Chlamydia is the most commonly reported bacterial sexually transmitted infection (STI) in Canada, affecting youths and young adults most often, with young women (15 to 24 years) having the most reported cases.

 The infection is named after the bacterium that causes it, Chlamydia trachomatis.
 Most women and many men who are infected with the bacteria have no symptoms and therefore don't know they have chlamydia.